10mi2/g2core-pressurizer/flow-sensor/README.md

 ## Printable version

 Tested by printing with PETG, but PLA should work as well.
-Print oriented on it's end with the ports poiinting **up**.
+Print oriented on it's end with the ports pointing **up**.
 This will leave little contact with the bed, so you'll need to make sure your bed is clean and prepared properly for your type of printer and meaterial.
 On the Prusa MK3s, that means cleaned with dish soap thoroughly (every 4-5 prints) and then a thin layer of glue stick applied where the print will land and the bottom left corner where it primes the extruder.

 ### Print Settings:
 - NO support (unless you have disolvable support)